ClinicalTrial-OpenChallenge/CT_Open/README.md

 The decontamination pipeline filters out trials with evidence of public results before a benchmark cutoff.
 It combines:

-- LLM-based web search
+* LLM-based web search
-- search-engine-based retrieval
+* search-engine-based retrieval
-- webpage scraping and downloadable file processing
+* webpage scraping and downloadable file processing
-- publication date extraction
+* publication date extraction
-- database search over sources such as PubMed, PMC, bioRxiv, and medRxiv
+* database search over sources such as PubMed, PMC, bioRxiv, and medRxiv
-- two-round verification to confirm both trial identity and presence of reported results
+* two-round verification to confirm both trial identity and the presence of reported results

-The paper reports strong robustness for this pipeline, with manual review confirming at least **98% accuracy** under a conservative estimate.
+Manual review in the paper estimates the decontamination accuracy to be at least **98%** under a conservative evaluation.

 ### 2. Answer generation pipeline

-After decontamination, CT Open uses a multi-stage pipeline to determine whether result documents are sufficient to answer generated benchmark questions.
-Questions that cannot be supported with sufficient certainty are removed.
-The paper reports at least **99% accuracy** for answer generation under conservative evaluation.
+After decontamination, CT Open uses a multi-stage pipeline to check whether result documents are sufficient to answer generated benchmark questions.
+Questions that cannot be answered with sufficient certainty are removed.
+The paper estimates answer generation accuracy to be at least **99%** under a conservative evaluation.

 ## Evaluation Settings

-This repository is organized to support multiple modeling approaches discussed in the paper:
+This repository supports evaluation of:

-- **Prompt-based LLMs**
+* **Prompt-based LLMs**
-- **LLMs with retrieval-augmented generation**
+* **LLMs with retrieval-augmented generation**
-- **Agentic LLMs**
+* **Agentic LLMs**
-- **Traditional machine learning baselines**
+* **Traditional machine learning baselines**
-- **Neural network baselines**
+* **Neural network baselines**

-The agentic setting follows an iterative search-and-browse workflow where the model can:
-1. submit a new query,
-2. request the full content of a previously retrieved URL,
-3. summarize findings and update strategy,
-4. produce a final answer.
+In the agentic setting, the model can iteratively search, open retrieved pages, summarize findings, and produce a final prediction.

 ## Challenge Schedule

 CT Open is designed as a recurring benchmark with four annual challenge cycles:

-- **Winter Open**: December to March
+* **Winter Open**: December to March
-- **Spring Open**: March to June
+* **Spring Open**: March to June
-- **Summer Open**: June to September
+* **Summer Open**: June to September
-- **Fall Open**: September to December
+* **Fall Open**: September to December

-Participants submit predictions before a challenge window begins, and evaluations are performed only on trials whose outcomes became public during that window but were not public beforehand.
+Participants submit predictions before a challenge window begins.
+Evaluation is performed on trials whose outcomes became public during the challenge window and were not public beforehand.

-## What This Repository Contains
+## Repository Contents

-Depending on your implementation, this repository can be used to host:
+The repository includes:

-- processed benchmark datasets
+* processed benchmark datasets
-- metadata for trials, endpoints, and study arms
+* metadata for trials, endpoints, and study arms
-- intermediate retrieval and filtering artifacts
+* intermediate retrieval and filtering artifacts
-- prompt templates for search, matching, verification, and answer checking
+* prompt templates for search, matching, verification, and answer checking
-- training and evaluation pipelines
+* training and evaluation pipelines
-- benchmark metrics and leaderboard generation code
+* benchmark metrics and leaderboard generation code

 ## Intended Use

 This project is intended for research on:

-- clinical trial forecasting
+* clinical trial forecasting
-- contamination-resistant benchmark design
+* contamination-resistant benchmark design
-- retrieval and agentic reasoning for scientific prediction
+* retrieval and agentic reasoning for scientific prediction
-- evaluation of LLM and non-LLM approaches on time-stamped, open-world tasks
+* evaluation of LLM and non-LLM approaches on time-stamped, open-world tasks

 ## Notes

-- The benchmark is designed around **publicly available aggregate trial information**, not patient-level data.
+* The benchmark uses publicly available aggregate trial information, not patient-level data.
-- Trial sets for train, Winter 2025, and Summer 2025 are **mutually disjoint**.
+* Trial sets for Train, Winter 2025, and Summer 2025 are mutually disjoint.
-- The repository structure here is a **suggested organization** derived from the paper, not an attempt to reproduce unpublished internal filenames.
+* This repository is organized to match the main components of the CT Open benchmark.

 ## Citation